 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Gregory was born into an extraordinary family; history is not sure of his exact birthdate.
+Saint Gregory of Nyssa was born into an extraordinary family; history is not sure of his exact birthdate.
 His maternal grandmother Macrina is a saint of the Church.
 Her husband was, in Gregory's words, "killed by imperial wrath" –the deadly wrath of the pagan emperor Maximinus.
 Therefore Gregory believed that his grandfather could rightly be called a martyr for the faith.
 As for Gregory's own generation, four of his siblings, in a family of nine children, are saints as he is.

 The next year brought another terrible blow, when Gregory's beloved older sister Macrina died.
 She had been his mentor and teacher, as he freely acknowledged.
 He wrote a beautiful tribute to her that describes the ways in which her noble character affected him, and also tells us a great deal about the life of the Church at that time.

 Gregory continued to write, developing his conviction that God has created us to grow constantly closer to Him.
-One of his best-known works is based on 2 Corinthians 3: 18, in which Saint Paul writes that we are being transformed "from glory to glory".
+One of his best-known works is based on II Corinthians 3: 18, in which Saint Paul writes that we are being transformed "from glory to glory".

 This "royal grace" makes baptism a way for us to grow--to become as innocent as babes, which means being completely dependent on God.
 In so doing we become stronger than giants.